Rules to Better Websites - Tuning and Maintenance - 10 Rules

-What brings customers back to your website time and time again? ** It's fresh content.** Keep your website up to date by creating and updating pages, which will drive customer interest.
+What brings customers back to your website time and time again?
+Fresh content.
+Keep your website up to date by creating and updating pages, which will drive customer interest.

 The quickest and easiest way to post fresh content to your existing site is to implement a CMS.
 These are a few that we can recommend using:

 The premier content management to store all documents & records.
-SSW helps enterprises customize and develop SharePoint often powered by AngularJS.
+SSW helps enterprises customize and develop SharePoint often powered by Angular.

 Orchard is a free, open source, community-focused project aimed at delivering applications and reusable components on the rock-solid ASP.NET MVC platform.

 Sitefinity's mix of benefits for marketers, IT managers, Developers, and designers make it the ideal choice for medium sized businesses.